wavefrontHQ/docs/pages/doc/logging_kuberentes_tutorial.md

     kubectl delete configmap    fluentdconfigmap  -n   kube-system
     ```

-1. Delete the Kubernetes service created using the `Fluentd.yaml` file.
+1. Delete the Kubernetes service that you created using the `Fluentd.yaml` file.
     ```
     kubectl delete -f Fluentd.yaml
     ```

-1. Delete the Kubernetes service created using the `pod_dev.yaml` file.
+1. Delete the Kubernetes service that you created using the `pod_dev.yaml` file.
     ```
     kubectl delete -f pod_dev.yaml
     ```

-1. Delete the Kubernetes service created using the `pod_staging.yaml` file.
+1. Delete the Kubernetes service that you created using the `pod_staging.yaml` file.
     ```
     kubectl delete -f pod_staging.yaml
     ```

-1. Stop the minikube instance running on Docker:
+1. Stop the minikube instance running on Docker.
     ```
     # get the container ID for minikube
     docker ps